cdli-gh/blog/_blog/gsoc20/translation_pipeline/index.md

 Numeral model implemented by Logan
 Improvised Machine translation model by Rachit Bansal

-The final model will provide the detailed information about any input Sumerian text in human readable form using the above models.
+The final model will provide the detailed information(POS tagging, Named Entity Recognation, English Translation) about any input Sumerian text (of UrIII period) in human readable form using the above models.

 **GitHub Repository: [cdli-gh/Sumerian-NER](https://github.com/cdli-gh/Sumerian-NER)**